kristapsdz/acme-client-portable/Linux-seccomp.md

 which is eminently more usable than either seccomp-bpf or libseccomp.

 But really it kinda is, because it's important to show an example of how *not* to go down the Linux/seccomp road.
+(Also, I want to look positive, when really I'm just sad and a little pissed.)

 On both of these systems, I *know* that when I sandbox a given capability, it will be sandboxed for all of my users.
 Whether that